fdufnews/pinouts/README.md

 In order to simplify use and relieve the user of having to memorize the name of all files, there is now a frontend.
 The file is called pinouts.py
 It scans the directory for files ending in _pins.py, sorts them and displays the list.
 The user simply needs to enter the number in front of the file name. pinouts.py can be called with or without arguments.
-The arguments are passed to the called file. tThey are the same as those described in the [usage chapter] (./README.md#usage).
+The arguments are passed to the called file.
+They are the same as those described in the [usage chapter] (./README.md#usage).
 If no argument is given, --all is the default.

 ## Required
 rich is required to display the pinouts.